top of page

 We use commercial equipment that is strong enough to pull proper core depth.
 Rental machines homeowners use are too light and only scratch the surface, pulling half-inch cores instead of the 2 to 3 inches needed for real improvement.

-The plugs on your lawn look messy for a couple weeks, but don't rake them up.
+The plugs on your lawn look messy for a couple of weeks, but don't rake them up.
 They contain beneficial organisms and nutrients that work back into soil naturally.

-Overseeding spreads grass seed over existing lawn to fill thin areas and increase grass density.
+Overseeding spreads grass seed over the existing lawn to fill thin areas and increase grass density.
 You're not starting from scratch, just reinforcing what's there.

 This works best right after aeration because seeds fall into those fresh holes where they have direct soil contact, stay moist longer, and are protected from birds.
-Broadcast seeding without aeration means most seed lands on thatch or grass blades and never germinates.

 Starter fertilizer goes down with the seed to provide nutrients the new grass needs for root development.
 This gives seedlings a strong start.